 The Kavanaghs is a modern-day Rock and Roll band that wears its influences on its sleeve.
 And the influences that come through when listening to the band are mainly of the British Invasion kind.
 When listening to the band’s music, you can hear an abundance of influence from the likes of The Beatles, The Kinks, and other bands from around that time in music.

 The Kavanaghs consist of four musicians: Alejandro Pin, Diego Vazquez, Tiago Galindez and Julio Leidi.
 This foursome creates a quartet modeled after the Fab Four, which includes having two singers (Pin and Galindez) sharing vocal duties.
 But their sound is so much more than just a copy of the sound that The Beatles created; you can also hear today’s bands like Coldplay and others in their style.

-Whether playing songs in the style of the first British Invasion or the current British Style, the Argentinean band of The Kavanaghs have created an album of music that fans of either style should really enjoy.
+The Kavanaghs is one band where the band members truly wear their musical influences on their sleeves.
+Whether playing songs in the style of the first British Invasion or the current British Style, the Argentinean band of The Kavanaghs has created an album of music that fans of either style should really enjoy.

 To find out more about The Kavanaghs and their music, check out the band’s website at www.thekavanaghs.com.ar.
 You can also find the band on MySpace at www.myspace.com/thekavanaghs.
 Also check out the website for the record label at www.eternalsunday.com.ar.

 To find the band’s album, click on the cover below: